pyeventsourcing/eventsourcing/docs/topics/application.rst

 Application objects
 ===================

-An event-sourced application object combines a domain model with a cohesive mechanism for storing and retrieving domain events.
+In general, an application combines a stand-alone domain model and infrastructure that persists the state of that model.
+In this library, an event-sourced application object combines an event-sourced domain model with a cohesive mechanism for storing and retrieving domain events.

-The library's :class:`~eventsourcing.application.Application` object class brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
-It can be subclassed to develop event-sourced applications.
-The general idea is to name your application object class after the domain supported by its domain model, and then define command and query methods that allow interfaces to create, read, update and delete your domain model aggregates.
+The library's :class:`~eventsourcing.application.Application` class brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
+It can be used as it is, or subclassed to develop domain-specific event-sourced applications.

+The general idea is to name your application object class after the domain supported by its domain model, or after the "bounded context" supporting a "subdomain" if you are doing DDD.
+And then define command and query methods that allow clients to (let's say) create, read, update and delete your event-sourced domain model aggregates.
 Domain model aggregates are discussed in the :doc:`domain module documentation </topics/domain>`.
 The "ubiquitous language" of your project should guide the names of the application's command and query methods, along with those of its :ref:`domain model aggregates <Aggregates>`.

+The main features of an application are:

+* the command and query methods you define, which implement your "application services";
+* the :func:`~eventsourcing.application.Application.save` method, used for collecting and recording new aggregate events;
+* the ``repository`` object, with which aggregates are reconstructed;
+* the notification ``log`` object, from which the state of the application can be propagated;
+* the :func:`~eventsourcing.application.Application.take_snapshot` method;
+* the application's ``env``, through which the application can be configured.

 The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.save` which can be used to update the recorded state of one or many :ref:`domain model aggregates <Aggregates>`.
-The :func:`~eventsourcing.application.Application.save` method functions by using the aggregate's :func:`~eventsourcing.domain.Aggregate.collect_events` method to collect pending domain events; the pending domain events are stored by calling the :func:`~eventsourcing.persistence.EventStore.put` method of application's
+The :func:`~eventsourcing.application.Application.save` method works by using the aggregate's :func:`~eventsourcing.domain.Aggregate.collect_events` method to collect pending domain events; the pending domain events are stored by calling the :func:`~eventsourcing.persistence.EventStore.put` method of application's